typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 ---
 pageTitle: Migrating CSV, JSON and XML Data with Client Java
-keywords: grakn, examples, migration, java
+keywords: typedb, examples, migration, java
-longTailKeywords: grakn java migration
+longTailKeywords: typedb java migration
-Summary: Learn how to use Client Java to migrate CSV, JSON and XML data into a Grakn Knowledge Graph.
+Summary: Learn how to use Client Java to migrate CSV, JSON and XML data into a TypeDB Knowledge Graph.
 ---

 ## Goal